siyuan1992/coding-challenge/README.md

 This challenge is to implement two features:

 1. Clean and extract the text from the raw JSON tweets that come from the Twitter Streaming API, and track the number of tweets that required cleaning.
-2. Calculate the average degree of a vertex in a Twitter graph for the last 60 seconds, and update this each time a new tweet appears.
+2. Calculate the average degree of a vertex in a Twitter hashtag graph for the last 60 seconds, and update this each time a new tweet appears.

 For example, suppose the following three tweets come in, one after the other